1) Consumer Digital Health Devices

 4) Remotely Evaluate Health Conditions and Digital Therapeutic Treatment Model Healthcare Trends

-Virtual care digital trends escalate advanced applications in health care modules including rural areas and mobile emergency response units to be able to instantly compare and evaluate health conditions and treatment models.
+Virtual care digital trends escalate advanced applications in health care modules, including rural areas and mobile emergency response units, to instantly compare and evaluate health conditions and treatment models.
 Remote patient monitoring, implanted medical devices, distant medical software, and mobile health applications are all advancing virtual technologies in the connected health environment.

-Artificial intelligence with advanced analytic capabilities is on board to:
+Artificial intelligence with advanced analytic capabilities is on board too:

 - Increase the speed and efficiency of diagnostic imaging